realA10001986/Time-Circuits-Display/README.md

 Note: Sometimes, light sensors report a lux value of -1.
 This is mostly due to the fact that all the supported sensors are adjusted for indoor usage and might overload in broad daylight.
 Also, some sensors might have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

-#### How to install the default audio files:

-- Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "INSTALL AUDIO FILES" is shown.
-If this menu does not appear, the SD card isn't configured properly; see the [Audio file installation](#audio-file-installation) section.
-- Hold ENTER to proceed
-- Press ENTER to toggle between "CANCEL" and "COPY"
-- Hold ENTER to proceed.
-If "COPY" was chosen, the display will guide you through the rest of the process.
-The menu is quit automatically afterwards.

 #### How to leave the menu:

  - While the menu is active, press ENTER repeatedly until "END" is displayed.